Iraqi Kurdish Civil War: 1994 PUK–KDP clashes

 Fighting broke out between the two factions in May 1994.
 The initial clashes left around 300 people dead and over the next year, around 2,000 people were killed on both sides.
-According to former CIA officer Robert Baer, members of the Iranian Islamic Revolutionary Guard Corps provided limited support to the PDK and allowed the PDK to launch attacks from Iranian territory, attacking Penjwin and Qaladze on two separate occasions, as until 1996 the PDK had closer relations with Iran than the PUK, before Iran started supporting the PUK after they had allowed them to bombard Iranian Kurdish parties residing in Koya.

 Planned assassination of Saddam Hussein

 In January 1995, CIA case officer Robert Baer traveled to northern Iraq with a five-man team to set up a CIA station.
 He made contact with the Kurdish leadership and managed to negotiate a truce between Barzani and Talabani.

 Within days, Baer made contact with an Iraqi general who was plotting to assassinate Saddam Hussein.
 The plan was to use a unit of 100 renegade Iraqi troops to kill Saddam as he passed over a bridge near Tikrit.
 Baer cabled the plan to Washington but did not hear anything back.
 After three weeks, the plan was revised, calling for an attack by Kurdish forces in northern Iraq while rebel Iraqi troops leveled one of Saddam's houses with tank fire in order to kill the Iraqi leader.
 Baer again cabled the plan to Washington and received no response.
 On 28 February, the Iraqi Army was placed on full alert.
 In response, the Iranian and Turkish militaries were also placed on high alert.
+Turkey had been planning to launch on offensive against Kurdish rebels in northern Iraq.
 Baer received a message directly from National Security Advisor Tony Lake telling him his operation was compromised.
 This warning was passed on Baer's Kurdish and Iraqi contacts.
 Upon learning this, Barzani backed out of the planned offensive, leaving Talabani's PUK forces to carry it out alone.

 The Iraqi Army officers planning to kill Saddam with tank fire were compromised, arrested and executed before they could carry out the operation.
 The PUK's offensive was still launched as planned, and within days they managed to destroy three Iraqi Army divisions and capture 5,000 prisoners.
 Despite Baer's pleas for American support of the offensive, none was forthcoming, and the Kurdish troops were forced to withdraw.
 Baer was immediately recalled from Iraq, briefly investigated for the attempted murder of Saddam Hussein, but exonerated.